Therapy Covered By Insurance In Hialeah

 What can I expect at my first therapy session?

-Your first therapy session functions as an intake or assessment.
-The therapist may introduce themselves and help you gain insight into their training and approach to therapy, whether it’s trauma-informed, solution-focused, or takes another format.
-This can help you determine if your therapist may be the right fit for you.
+Your first therapy session typically functions as an intake or assessment.
+The therapist may introduce themselves and provide insight into their training and approach to therapy, whether it’s trauma-informed, solution-focused, or another format.
+This can help you determine if your therapist is the right fit for you.

-You’ll also be invited to share more about yourself and your reason for seeking mental health care.
+You’ll also be invited to talk about yourself and your reason for seeking mental health care.
 Finally, you may discuss logistics, such as how to communicate with your therapist and how to schedule future sessions.

 You can connect with a therapist covered by